joewittmer/tc-format/README.md

 # tc_format

-`tc_format` is an opinionated formatter built specifically for Structured Text source files in PLC projects created with [Beckhoff TwinCAT 3][beckhoff-twincat].
+`tc_format` is a configurable formatter built specifically for Structured Text source files in PLC projects created with [Beckhoff TwinCAT 3][beckhoff-twincat].
 It is not intended to be a general-purpose IEC 61131-3 formatter.